Toxic Relationship Support Group – Boundaries of Steel

 This toxic relationship support group is for people who are in a relationship with a person with qualities that you might consider toxic, narcissistic, abusive, or harmful; or who have been in the past.
 We hope to help you strengthen your self and your relationship skills, and we’ve called it Boundaries of Steel.
 That is possibly the most important skill you need – strong boundaries.

-Along with talking about all kinds of things related to boundaries, we discuss topics such as:
+Along with talking about many ideas and situations related to boundaries, we discuss topics such as:

 - Healthy versus unhealthy relationships